ulinnuhaha/truku_translation/README.md

   --model_name_or_path ./pretrained_model/nllb_tr_ch \
   --data_dir ./dataset
 ```
+We utilize different evaluation metrics in the testing stage.
+For Truku➝Chinese translation, we exploit:
+* BLEU
+* BERTScore
+* chrF
+While, for Truku➝Chinese translation, we exploit:
+* BLEU
+* BERTScore
+* Rouge-1
 ## Run the simple translation model inference
 To perform the translation model with a specific pre-trained model, you can run the `run_trans.py` script as the following command:
 ```bash